 Conduct Visual Checks From the Ground Seasonally

-Conducting visual checks from the ground on a seasonal basis is a cost‑effective method to assess your roof’s overall condition.
+Conducting visual checks from the ground on a seasonal basis is a cost-effective method to assess your roof's overall condition.
 Stand a short distance away from your home and use binoculars to look for obvious signs of wear such as missing, curled, or cracked shingles.
-Noticing the patterns of damage from different angles can reveal leaks or areas where water pooling might occur.
-This method also helps determine whether nearby plant growth or debris is interfering with the waterproof seal of your roofing system.
-Regular ground checks are particularly important after severe weather events, where wind, hail, or heavy rain may have impacted roof integrity.
+Noticing damage patterns from different angles can reveal leaks or areas where water pooling might occur.
+Regular ground checks are particularly important after severe weather events.

 Schedule Professional Roof Assessments Annually and After Major Storms

-Though self‑inspections are useful, engaging a professional roofing contractor to assess your roof annually is critical for comprehensive evaluation.
+Though self-inspections are useful, engaging a professional roofing contractor to assess your roof annually is critical for comprehensive evaluation.
 Professionals can identify subtle signs of damage not visible from the ground, such as inadequate flashing or compromised seals around skylights and chimneys.
-Scheduling an inspection after major storms ensures that any hidden issues, like water penetration or structural deflection, are detected early.
-Professionals have the expertise and specialized equipment to verify that the roof is performing to its designed standards, and their detailed report can guide your maintenance and repair strategies.
+Scheduling an inspection after major storms ensures that any hidden issues are detected early.

 Examine Attic Spaces for Leaks, Stains, or Unwanted Light